RickyCook/CV/README.rst

 Code Skills
 -----------
-My core skillset that I have been using for the past 3 years has been centred around Python, Django, JavaScript, Perl and Mojolicious.
-Prior to this, my main competencies were a combination of PHP and Java with many and various frameworks in both.
-Though most of my experiences lie with back-end specifics of RESTful micro services, I have also been heavily involved with UI maintenance and development in YUI and jQuery.
+My core skillset that I have been using for the past 3 years has been centred around :great:`Python`, :great:`Django`, :good:`JavaScript`, :great:`Perl` and :competent:`Mojolicious`.
+Prior to this, my main competencies were a combination of :great:`PHP` and :good:`Java` with many and various frameworks in both.
+Though most of my experiences lie with back-end specifics of RESTful micro services, I have also been heavily involved with UI maintenance and development in YUI and :great:`jQuery`.

 Application Skills
 ------------------
-I am a competent and passionate Linux user, with my OS of choice being Arch Linux for the desktop, and Debian on servers.
-I have prior, limited experience with Fedora, and FreeBSD so feel comfortable around most flavours of `*nix` OSes that are available.
+I am a competent and passionate :good:`Linux` user, with my OS of choice being Arch Linux for the desktop, and :good:`Debian` on servers.
+I have prior, limited experience with :competent:`Fedora`, and :competent:`FreeBSD` so feel comfortable around most flavours of `*nix` OSes that are available.

 Writing code or a CV makes no difference; My editor will likely be the same.
 I use Sublime Text, with a number of plugins to help.

 Over the past years, I have been exposed to some truly amazing technologies.
-Recently, of particular note are Docker (and raw LXC/AuFS at a lower level), ElasticSearch, Gunicorn and PostGIS.
+Recently, of particular note are :good:`Docker` (and raw :good:`LXC`/:good:`AuFS` at a lower level), :great:`ElasticSearch`, :competent:`Gunicorn` and :good:`PostGIS`.
 All of these have proven an enormous boon to the projects that have been using them.

 Employment History
 ------------------
 **2012-2014** - Web Applications Developer, Infoxchange Australia
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-**Technologies:** Python, Django, Docker, ElasticSearch, PostgreSQL, LESS,
+**Technologies:** :great:`Python`, :great:`Django`, :good:`Docker`,
+:great:`ElasticSearch`, :good:`PostgreSQL`, :competent:`LESS`, :good:`CSS3`,
+:good:`HTML5`, :great:`jQuery`, :competent:`YUI`, :good:`Debian`,
-CSS3, HTML5, jQuery, YUI, Debian, Perl, Mojolicious, and many, *many* more.
+:great:`Perl`, :competent:`Mojolicious`, and many, *many* more.

 Responsibilities
 ````````````````